tableau/connector-plugin-sdk/README.md

 1. Start Tableau desktop and connect to the 'Calcs' table using 'Other Database (ODBC)'.
 Once connected, right click on the datasource in the top left 'Data' tab and pick 'Add to Saved Datasources'.
 Save this in the tdvt/tds directory.
 Name this file 'cast_calcs.\*.tds' or 'Staples.\*.tds' where * represents your TDVT config name.
 For example 'cast_calcs.mydb.tds'.
 2. Open the tds file in a text editor and embed the password in the <connection> tag of the tds file next to the existing 'username' value.
 Save the file.
 3. Repeat this for the 'Staples' table.
-4. Run `tdvt.py --add_ds mydb`.
+4. Run `tdvt --add_ds mydb`.
 This wil create a mydb.ini file under /config and will modify your two tds files to rename the connection.
 5. Update the generated ini file (ie mydb.ini) and choose a logical query config that matches what your database supports.
 See the section below titled 'Choosing a logical query config'.
 6. Run: `-m tdvt.tdvt --generate`
 7. Verify your new test suite by running: `-m tdvt.tdvt --list your_datasource_name`.
 It should show you a list of test suites associated with this datasource.